Quantum Computation for Pricing the Collateralized Debt Obligations: Quantum circuit construction

-We need to note that the Gaussian or NIG distribution for systematic risk $Z$ has to be loaded before operator $\mathcal{L_Z}$.
-The probability of $z$, $i.e.$ the $y$ axis of Gaussian distribution function, can be loaded using the built-in codes of uncertainty model in Qiskit, and we contribute the similar codes for NIG distribution.
+We need to note that the Gaussian or NIG distribution for systematic risk $Z$ has to be loaded using operator $\mathcal{U_Z}$ before operator $\mathcal{L_Z}$.
+We use $n_z$ qubits to discretize the distribution to $2^{n_z}$ slots.
+The $y$ axis for these slots is the probability of $Z$, $i.e.$, the PDF function $f(z)$.
+For Gaussian distribution function, the $f(z)$ values can be loaded using the built-in codes of uncertainty model in Qiskit, and we contribute the similar codes for NIG distribution.
+Essentially, operator $\mathcal{U_Z}$ inputs the state $\ket 0^{\otimes n_z}$ for these ${n_z}$ qubits, and outputs $\ket \Psi_{\mathcal{U_Z}}$, a superposition of $2^{n_z}$ entangled states:

+where $z$ is an integer in the binary form, e.g. for $n_z$=3, $\ket z$ ranges from $\ket {000}$ to $\ket {111}$, corresponding to -3$\sigma$ to 3$\sigma$ of the Gaussian distribution.
+Operator $\mathcal{U_Z}$ is constructed via a series of controlled-not gates and unitary rotations.
+See Appendix IV for the circuit of operator $\mathcal{U_Z}$ and a brief derivation via matrix calculations.